-- the election of Kathleen Behrens, Ph.D., Michael Loberg, Ph.D. and Christina Teng Topsøe as Class II directors to serve until the 2024 annual meeting of stockholders or until their successors are duly elected and qualified; - the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021; and - the approval of an amendment to our amended and restated certificate of incorporation to increase the number of authorized shares of our non-voting common stock from 6,431,208 to 200,000,000, with a corresponding increase to the total number of authorized shares of our Common Stock.
+- the election of Felix J. Baker, Ph.D., Michael Lee and Fred Schwarzer as Class III directors to serve until the 2025 annual meeting of stockholders or until their successors are duly elected and qualified; and - the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022.